tallamjr/big-bear-demo/README.md

-# 🐻‍❄️ A Polar Bear Showcase
+# 🐻‍❄️ A Big Bear Takes on the Big Apple 🍎

 <!-- mtoc-start -->